michaelbekos/crossingresolution/README.md

 * `io`: Contains classes for loading and saving the graphs
 * `layout.algo`: Contains all algorithms and necessary utility classes
 * `main`: Contains the main parts of the view.
-* `randomgraphgenerators`: Contains classes that are able to create new random graphs with some properties.
+* `randomgraphgenerators`: Contains classes that are able to create new random graphs with certain properties.
 * `sidepanel`: Contains all sidepanel related code, especially all the sidepanel `LayoutInterfaceItems`.
 * `util`: Contains some utility classes.
 * `view.visual`: Contains classes for displaying some visuals like debug vectors